ps-aux/coursera-algs4/README.md

 Assignments for the course

-Sometimes strange/old language constructs and style are applied as that is the requirement of course compilator and static analyzer.
+Sometimes strange/old language constructs and style are applied as that is the requirement of the course compilator and static analyses settings.